Coveros/hol-copilot-lab/Instructions/Labs/Lab-7-Customizing-Copilot.md

 By the end of this exercise, you will:

-- Explain what custom instructions are and how they shape Copilot’s behavior.
+- Explain what custom instructions are and how they shape GitHub Copilot’s behavior.
 - Enable custom instructions in this project.
 - Use one custom instruction to plan a new feature.
 - Use another to generate a GitHub Issue for that feature.
 - Push the issue into the GitHub project using MCP.
-- See how Copilot can be tailored to organizational workflows.
+- See how GitHub Copilot can be tailored to organizational workflows.

 ## 🍎 Scenario: Limiting Redundancy in The Daily Harvest's workflows